SniperOO7/VIP-Premium-FULL-VERSION/README.md

 		- you can choose how long VIP player can choose gun from round start
 		- you can change if the gun menu works everywhere or only in buyzone
 		- you can change, if the gunmenu will be reset in halftime
-    - Bonus HP for kill
+    - Bonus HP / Money
 		- you can choose how many HP will get HP for normal kill
 		- you can choose how many HP will get for headshot kill
-    - Bonus HP spawn
 		- you can choose how much VIP player will get HP
+		- you can change how many money will VIP player get
 		- VIP player can disable it for himself, if VIP player want
-    - Bonus money for kill and hit
-		- you can change how many money will VIP player get
     - Gravity and speed for VIP
 		- you can change gravity and speed for VIP player
 	- Join and disconnect message (HUD & Chat)